glasserc/ledger-to-beancount/README.rst

   - FIXME: It would be really neat to align monetary amounts in postings!

 - Balance assertions are converted to beancount format.
+Note that the semantics of balance assertions in Ledger and Beancount are subtly different -- in Ledger, an assertion applies to any transaction that came earlier in the file, but in Beancount it applies to transactions up to but not including that day.
+You may have to adjust your balance assertions manually.

 - Purchases, but not sales, of all assets are converted to cost bases.